-- Improve education outcomes for First Nations, Métis, and Inuit Students through system, program, and instructional supports. - Continue to advance parent and community engagement by building relationships with students, families, Elders, Knowledge Keepers, Cultural Advisors, and local community leaders for optimum student success. - Continue to develop and improve instructional practices to address the systemic education gap for First Nations, Métis, and Inuit students by honouring traditional teachings and weaving foundational ways of knowing into curriculum for the success of each learner. - Create culturally responsive classrooms and teaching practices that acknowledge and respect students' cultural backgrounds, languages, and identities and meet the needs of diverse learners. - Address the systemic education gap for self-identified First Nations, Métis, and Inuit students. - Continue to refine and enhance our continuum of supports, systems, structures, and programs to improve education outcomes for First Nations, Métis, and Inuit students. - Collaborate with local First Nation, Métis, and Inuit Elders, leaders, and community to support cultural learning and accurate depiction of Indigenous worldviews as evident in curriculum. - Support holistic and trauma informed practice by creating safe, supportive, and inclusive learning environments that honour Indigenous cultures, histories, and identities so that Indigenous students feel supported, understood, and able to fully engage in their learning. - Support the implementation of Truth and Reconciliation Commission recommendations. - Continue to advance strategies to support cultural appreciation by building understanding of, and implementation of, foundational practices that support an understanding and
+- Improve education outcomes for First Nations, Métis, and Inuit Students through system, program, and instructional supports. - Continue to develop and offer 'All My Relations' locally based courses - Continue to advance parent and community engagement by building relationships with students, families, Elders, Knowledge Keepers, Cultural Advisors, and local community leaders for optimum student success. - Continue to develop and improve instructional practices to address the systemic education gap for First Nations, Métis, and Inuit students by honouring traditional teachings and weaving foundational ways of knowing into curriculum for the success of each learner. - Create culturally responsive classrooms and teaching practices that acknowledge and respect students' cultural backgrounds, languages, and identities and meet the needs of diverse learners. - Address the systemic education gap for self-identified First Nations, Métis, and Inuit students. - Continue to refine and enhance our continuum of supports, systems, structures, and programs to improve education outcomes for First Nations, Métis, and Inuit students. - Collaborate with local First Nation, Métis, and Inuit Elders, leaders, and community to support cultural learning and accurate depiction of Indigenous worldviews as evident in curriculum. - Support holistic and trauma informed practice by creating safe, supportive, and inclusive learning environments that honour Indigenous cultures, histories, and identities so that Indigenous students feel supported, understood, and able to fully engage in their learning. - Support the implementation of Truth and Reconciliation Commission recommendations. - Continue to advance strategies to support cultural appreciation, building understanding of, and implementation of, foundational practices that support an understanding Indigenous worldviews